-The bank's return on assets (Moody's adjusted ratio) was 0.93% in December 2019, compared with 0.83% in December 2018, while for the first quarter (Q1) of 2020 the bank's annualised RoA was down to around 0.6%.
-Net interest income remains Sparebanken More's main source of revenue and accounted for 82% of the bank's total income in 2019, while this increased further to 97% in March 2020 largely due to a loss of NOK41 million on financial investments recorded in Q1 2020 mainly on the back of mark-to-market valuation of the its liquidity portforlio.
-This positioning leaves a lot of room for the bank to further improve its earnings diversification through higher contribution from fees and commissions.
+The bank's return on assets (Moody's adjusted ratio) was 0.93% in December 2019, but as of September 2020 the bank's annualised RoA was down to around 0.66%.
+Net interest income remains Sparebanken More's main source of revenue and accounted for 81% of the bank's total income so far in 2020, (broadly in line with 82% for 2019).
+The high reliance on net interest income leaves room for the bank to further improve its earnings diversification through higher contribution from fees and commissions.

-Sparebanken More's cost efficiency generally supports its profitability, although we note that its cost-to-income ratio increased to 47.2% in Q1 2020 from approximately 40% in 2019 and 43% in 2018.
+Sparebanken More's cost efficiency generally supports its profitability, although we note that its cost-to-income ratio increased to 42.8% in Q3 2020 from approximately 40% in 2019.
 This level still compares relatively well with its similarly-rated global peers, despite being above the bank's target ratio of 40%.
-Operating costs increased by around 6% between March 2020 and March 2019, mainly as a result of the increase in the bank's technology and digitalisation expenses, with operating costs over average assets remaining at around 0.9% in March 2020.
+Operating costs decreased by around 1% between September 2020 and September 2019, mainly as a result of decreased personel cost while there was an increase in the bank's technology and digitalisation expenses.

 For 2019, Sparebanken More's net income, adjusted for preferred dividends, of NOK688 million was 17% higher than the NOK590 million in 2018, leading to a return on equity (RoE) of 11.7% in 2019.
 This was mainly driven by a 11% increase in net interest income in 2019, because of high lending volumes and a higher return on financial investments.
-In March 2020 the bank has reported net income of NOK117 million, which is 28% lower than same period a year earlier, mainly due to the loss on financial investments and higher impairments in the first quarter, leading to a reduced annualised RoE of 7.1%.
+In September 2020 the bank has reported net income of NOK399 million, which is 22% lower than same period a year earlier, mainly due to lower net interest income this year following Norges bank's interest rate cuts and higher impairments, leading to a reduced annualised RoE of 8.6%.

-Our profitability score for the bank, reflects both the expectation that the favourable profitability trends in 2019 will not be sustained in 2020 due to the Coronavirus impact, as well as the bank's limited earnings diversification.
+Our profitability score for the bank, reflects both the expectation that the favorable profitability trends in 2019 will not be sustained in 2020 due to the Coronavirus impact, as well as the bank's limited earnings diversification.